premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-37. What string method should be used in line 7 to display the message "gramming"?
+37. What string method should be used in line 7 to display the message "gramming"?p2

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)